Mar-Cald/PAM-PredictiveAccumulationModels/README.md

 # PAM-PredictiveAccumulationModels

 This project implements the PAM framework in R/Stan.
-The Perceptual Model component of this implementation utilizes the Volatile Kalman Filter.
+The Perceptual Model component of this implementation utilizes the Volatile Kalman Filter (VKF; Piray & Daw, 2020).
 This work is still in progress.
 Currently, the initial volatility (v0) is fixed at a value equal to omega, and the volatility learning rate (lambda) is set to 0.1.

 ## Repository Structure